hiddentao/squel/README.md

 ## Building it

-We use Grunt to do the build and [docco](http://jashkenas.github.com/docco/) to build annotated source code docs.
+To build the code:

     $ npm install -g grunt-cli
-    $ npm install -g docco
     $ npm install
     $ grunt <-- this will build the code and run the tests

-Annotated source code can be found in the `docs/` folder.

-Tests are written in [Mocha](http://visionmedia.github.com/mocha/) and can be found in the `test/` folder.
-To run them:
+To run the tests on their own:

     $ grunt test

+To build annotated source code docs into the `docs/` folder:

+    $ npm install -g docco
+    $ grunt docs

 ## Documentation